gitsindonesia/ui-component/docs/guide/vue.md

 @tailwind utilities;
 ```

 Next, open `src/main.ts`.
-Import and use the `GitsUi` plugin from `@morpheme/ui` and also load the styles from `@morpheme/ui/styles` for CSS bundle or use `@morpheme/ui/styles.scss` if you want to use the SCSS version instead.
+Import and use the `MorphemeUI` plugin from `@morpheme/ui` and also load the styles from `@morpheme/ui/styles` for CSS bundle or use `@morpheme/ui/styles.scss` if you want to use the SCSS version instead.

 ```ts{7,10}
 // main.ts